libra/website/docs/reference/glossary.md

 ### Libra Association

 * The **Libra Association** is an independent not-for-profit membership organization, headquartered in Geneva, Switzerland.
 The Association's purpose is to coordinate and provide a framework for governance of the network and reserve.
-* The Association is created by the validator nodes who will run on the Libra Network.
+* The Association is created by the validator nodes who will run on the Libra network.
 * Refer to the [whitepaper](https://libra.org/en-us/whitepaper) for the mission, vision, and purview of the Libra Association.

 ### Libra Association Council